datastackacademy/data-engineering-101/week_2/ep3/README.md

 `pkill <PNAME>` - kill a particular process using the process name

-`du <filename>` - shows the disk usage of the files and directories in filename (without argument the current directory is used). du -s gives only a total.
+`du <itemname>` - shows the disk usage of the files and directories in itemname (without argument the current directory is used). du -s gives only a total.

 `df` - shows a list of disks on the system and the amount of disk space used

 <br/>

-## Working with file content

-`echo "hello"` - print a message to the console

-`echo "hello" > test.txt` - use the redirect symbol (`>`) to direct the output of `echo` command into a file

-`cat test.txt` - display the content of test.txt

-`echo " world" >> test.txt` - use the redirect-append symbol (`>>`) to append the output of `echo` command into an existing file

-`cat test.txt` - display the content of test.txt

 ## Goals for Today
-- Learn how to navigate your computer's command line
+- Learn more about using the command line